roguewatt/via-framework/README.md

 Cutoff is the global point-in-time boundary applied to one dataset construction, training run, backtest, evaluation, or inference job.

-A run normally has one Cutoff, while the samples within that run may have many Reference Times.
+A run normally has one Cutoff, while the samples within that run may have many Sample As-of Times.

 Cutoff constrains: